 The Right Word: Reducing Errors in Verbal Cue Discrimination Teaching individual release cues methodically with the goal of few errors and high precision.

 Release Me!
-Demonstration of the individual release cues taught in the previous movie.
+Demonstration of the individual release cues discussed in the previous post and movie.

 Teaching a Dog to Back Up without Using Body Pressure A brief post and video tutorial on using the method where a dog goes into a channel between objects and you mark when they back out.
 I made this movie after watching the truly awful methods commonly used for teaching dogs to back up, and because I was unable to find another video demonstrating this particular method to jump start shaping backing up.